The topic you requested could not be found.

 Drawing Induction Drugs (Drug Draw Screen)

-What To Do During Your Day » Step 4A: Surgical Flow » Drawing Induction Drugs (Drug Draw Screen)
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Drawing Induction Drugs (Drug Draw Screen)

 Drawing and logging drugs for induction is a major step in flowing a patient through surgery.
 In HQ, this step is done in the Drug Draw tab in Patient Flow.
 Once the patient is marked “Done” from the Exam & Pre-Med screen, they are pushed over to…

-What To Do During Your Day » Step 4A: Surgical Flow » Occasional Situations » High Risk Waiver Bulk Processing
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Patient Flow How-To’s » Open a Closed Bottle

 Internal Medical Notes (Manually Written)

-What To Do During Your Day » Step 3: Exam & Pre-Med » SOAP » Internal Medical Notes (Manually Written)
+What To Do During Your Day » Step 3: Exam & Pre-Med (Daily Task) » SOAP » Internal Medical Notes (Manually Written)

 The internal medical notes section is a crucial part of the medical record.
 All long or written medical notes go here for S/N, Recheck, or Wellness appointments.
 This section should be used in conjunction with Medical Notes (Short Tags), which are used for quick…